praekelt/sapphire/docs/configuration.rst

   var c = sapphire.lastvalue('#c');

-If you need to apply different configuration to different widgets of the same type, you can achieve this making derivatives of the bundled widget type:
+If you need to apply different configuration to different widgets of the same type, you can achieve this by making derivatives of the bundled widget type:

 .. code-block:: javascript